 - ActiveCampaign - Service providers acting as processors based in the USA who assist with managing our Mailing List.

-- PayPal - Service providers acting as processors based in the USA who assist with payment transactions.
+- Stripe - Service providers acting as processors based in the USA who assist with payment transactions.

 - Practice Better - An electronic practice management tool which stores health records, appointment information, and communication between practitioners and clients.

 What are Cookies?